girot-ethz/ddm/11_QGIS_Topography.md

 ## Correcting the raster values

-After merging you might notice that the values of the new file are not the sameas in the original raster files (compare the maximum and minimum raster values).
+After merging you might notice that the values of the new file are not the same as in the original files (compare the maximum and minimum raster values).
 This inconvenience can be solved by adjusting the layer properties.
-Select the merged raster layer, rightl-click on it and navigate to "Layer Properties".
+Select the merged raster layer, right-click on it and navigate to "Layer Properties".

 ![QGIS_LayerProperties](/doc/QGIS_LayerProperties.jpg)